youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **To apply**

-Please combine a cover letter, CV, and contact information for three references into a single PDF and email to Dr. Derek Young, djyoung@ucdavis.edu.
-Use the exact subject line "Field and data manager" (without quotes).
-For fullest consideration, apply by Friday, November 4, 2022.
+Please combine a statement of interest (including preferred start date), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
+Use the following subject line: Field and data manager.
+Application review will begin on November 30 and continue until the position is filled.

 <br>